MicrosoftDocs/visualfsharpdocs/docs/conceptual/access-control-[fsharp].md

 <br />

->[!NOTE] {The access specifier **protected** is not used in F#, although it is acceptable if you are using types authored in languages that do support **protected** access.
+>[!NOTE] The access specifier **protected** is not used in F#, although it is acceptable if you are using types authored in languages that do support **protected** access.
 Therefore, if you override a protected method, your method remains accessible only within the class and its descendents.

-}
 In general, the specifier is put in front of the name of the entity, except when a **mutable** or **inline** specifier is used, which appear after the access control specifier.

 If no access specifier is used, the default is **public**, except for **let** bindings in a type, which are always **private** to the type.